It is a truth universally acknowledged by SEOs and marketers that when Google announces a new ranking signal, it is an extremely big deal.

 User experience never fails you.

-If you need some help understanding your current performance and what actions you need to take to improve it, our team are experts at delivering technical audits with actionable recommendations.
+We are experts at delivering technical audits with actionable recommendations.
 We can help guide you through the process and assist with implementation.